Children of the Corn (2009 film): Plot

 In 1963, the town of Gatlin, Nebraska, suffers a severe drought.
-In a tent, a boy preacher claims that a god, whom he calls "He Who Walks Behind the Rows", has spoken to him in his dreams.
-He tells the other children that the adults in the town are the cause of their recent problems as he considers them blasphemous.
+In a tent, a boy preacher claims that a god, whom he calls "He Who Walks Behind the Rows," has spoken to him in his dreams.
+He tells the other children that the adults in the town are the cause of their recent problems, as he considers them blasphemous.
 The children then decide to establish a death cult of children and teenagers to get rid of everyone over the age of 20.

-Twelve years later, Burt, a Vietnam veteran, and his temperamental wife Vicky, travel through rural Nebraska to save their crumbling marriage with a second honeymoon.
-As they argue, a young boy named Joseph stumbles out of the cornfields, runs to the road and gets accidentally run over by Burt.
+Twelve years later, Burt, a Vietnam veteran, and his temperamental wife, Vicky, travel through rural Nebraska to save their crumbling marriage with a second honeymoon.
+As they argue, a young boy named Joseph stumbles out of the cornfields, runs to the road, and is accidentally run over by Burt.

-The couple stops and examine Joseph's corpse and find out that his throat was slashed before being run over.
-Burt puts Joseph's body inside the car's trunk, heads to the cornfields and finds Joseph's briefcase, which he brings back with him to the car and informs Vicky about.
-The couple then decides to go to Gatlin to report the incident, not knowing that they are being watched by Isaac Chroner, a nine-year-old boy and the current leader of the cult and his second-in-command, the 18-year-old Malachai Boardman.
+The couple stops and examines Joseph's corpse and finds out that his throat was slashed before he was struck by their car.
+Burt puts Joseph's body inside the car's trunk, heads to the cornfields, and finds Joseph's briefcase, which he brings back to the car.
+The couple decides to go to Gatlin to report the accident, unaware that they are being watched by Isaac Chroner, a nine-year-old boy and the current leader of the cult and his second-in-command, the 18-year-old Malachai Boardman.

-As the couple drive to Gatlin, Vicky opens the briefcase and finds a creepy handmade thing made out of corn husks, which Vicky recognizes as a pagan creation.
-Meanwhile, Isaac informs the cult about the couple's presence and they are similar to "the blue man", a police officer who was one of the sacrifices.
-After stopping in an abandoned gas station, Burt and Vicky finally make it to Gatlin.
-Finding the entire town deserted and abandoned with nobody around, Burt decides to investigate the town's church despite Vicky's insisting that they leave.
-Burt finds the church empty, with its crucifix identical to the one that was in Joseph's suitcase, while Vicky is being stalked by the cult.
-She soon meets the cult members and retreats back into the car, but can't leave since Burt took the keys with him.
-The cult members begin to demolish the car, with Burt ignoring Vicky playing the horn.
-As Malachai approaches Vicky, the latter threatens the former with Burt's rifle, but Malachai moves out of the way, killing one of the cult members instead.
-Vicky is then fatally stabbed by Malachai.
-Burt, having been alerted by the gunshot noise of his rifle, exits the church and finds the cult surrounding the car, and Malachai soon sets the car on fire and it explodes with Vicky's body inside.
+As the couple drive to Gatlin, Vicky opens the briefcase and finds a doll made out of corn husks, which she recognizes as pagan.
+Meanwhile, Isaac informs the cult about the couple's presence and says they are similar to "the blue man," a police officer they sacrifice.

+After stopping at an abandoned gas station, Burt and Vicky finally arrive to Gatlin, which they find deserted.
+Burt decides to investigate the town's church despite Vicky's insistence that they leave.
+Inside, he finds it empty like the rest of the town, with its crucifix identical to the one that was in Joseph's suitcase.

+Vicky soon encounters the cult members and retreats back to the car, but finds herself unable to leave, because Burt has the keys.
+When cult members begin to demolish the car, Vicky lays on its horn, only to be ignored by Burt.
+When Malachai approaches Vicky, she threatens him with Burt's rifle, only for him to dodge the shot and stab her.
+Burt, alerted by the gunshot, exits the church and finds the cult setting the car on fire, causing it to explode with Vicky inside.